openphacts/ops.js/README.md

 # OPS.js

 OPS.js is a javascript based library for accessing the OpenPHACTS Linked Data API (LDA).
 It uses jquery to handle the asynchronous nature of the requests.
-OPS.js can be used to parse responses from the LDA.
+OPS.js can also be used to parse responses from the LDA.

 ## Dependencies
 JQuery 1.9.1